ElastiTone offers you...

 Safer than weights & easier on your joints!

 The major problem with weights is that they are a weight!
 With bands, you are not holding any weight in your hands worth mentioning, so there is never any pressure or strain on body parts such as your back or knees until you begin the exercise, which means keeping perfect form is much easier and the chance of injury is vastly reduced.
 This also makes them great for rehabilitation and training after an injury.

 Very light & portable, exercise anywhere, anytime!

 Bands are very light and portable which allows you to take them with you anywhere!
-On holiday, to a hotel room, on business trips, to work, camping and so on, because they are easily folded for storage in your bag and weigh very little in comparison to the tension offered.
+On holiday, to a hotel room, on business trips, to work, camping and so on.